icopy-site/awesome/docs/awesome/awesome-actionscript3.md

 #### Code Editors
 * [FlashDevelop](http://flashdevelop.org/) - Premiere free & open-source IDE for AS3 & AIR, with code completion, debugging, and more.
-* [Powerflasher FDT](http://fdt.powerflasher.com/) - Commercial IDE built on the Eclipse platform for development of Adobe Flash/AIR content.
 * [Adobe Flash Builder](https://www.adobe.com/products/flash-builder.html) - Commercial IDE for building applications on the Flex framework (with advanced debugging tools).
 * [Moonshine IDE](http://moonshine-ide.com/) - Moonshine is a free and open source middleweight IDE built with ActionScript 3 for ActionScript 3, Apache Flex®, Apache FlexJS® and Feathers development with Cloud and Desktop support.
 * [IntelliJ IDEA](https://www.jetbrains.com/help/idea/building-actionscript-and-flex-applications.html) - Commercial IDE that supports many different languages including AS3